Singles vs Albums – The Dilemma

 Simple Answer: Both.

 It’s a good time to stop and review our strategy for releasing singles and albums.
 So if you want a steady flow of new music going to your fans, you can promote your album over a traditional album cycle (18 months).
-Then promote singles from the album every so often, each with their own track development plan and a music video.
-In addition, a stand alone single between albums is a good way to get a brand new song out so fans don’t have to wait 18 months between albums.
-So I recommend a blend.
+Then promote singles from the album every couple of months between albums.
+So I recommend a blend of albums and singles.

 First of all, genre matters greatly when discussing singles vs albums.
 Pop and EDM artists have had success with a stand alone single strategy.
 I’m not being wishy washy with a “both” response to the question.
 To be clear, I am against rock bands taking a “singles only” approach.
 The overall goal is music consumption.
 So all of it matters.
 Albums, EPs, singles, mp3’s, CDs, streams, vinyl, YouTube views, internet radio plays, terrestrial radio plays, etc.